Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Impact Statement

 First, there are plenty of pre-existing and well-documented jailbreaking methods a motivated and skilled attacker could access if they so wish (Section \ref{sec:related_work}).
 As such, we believe the ethical impact of our work is mostly constrained to attackers with limited resources and understanding of LLMs.

-Second, defending against sockpuppetting attacks in open-weight models seems very difficult, given the fact that any defensive mechanism must be internal to the LLM.
-However, to our knowledge, no previous work has focused on reducing risks from similar manipulations.
-We hope to shine a light on this problem and inspire further research into mitigating the harms of such open-weight attacks.
+Second, defending against prefill-based attacks (and, in particular, against gradient-based sockpuppetting) in open-weight models is genuinely hard, since any defensive mechanism must be internal to the LLM.
+Recent work has begun to address simple prefill attacks at the weights level~\cite{sheshadri2025latent,zou2024improving,zhao2025improving}.
+However, to our knowledge no published evaluation has stress-tested these defences against an ensemble of prefills, or gradient-based assistant-block attacks of the kind we describe.
+We hope to shed light on this problem and inspire further research into mitigating the harms of such open-weight attacks.